s-mrb/Docker-Notes/README.md

 - `f`
   - Filter output based on conditions provided
 - `s`
-  - displays two different on-disk-sizes for each containe - The “size” information shows the amount of data (on disk) that is used for the writable layer of each container - The “virtual size” is the total amount of disk-space used for the read-only image data used by the container and the writable layer.
+  - displays two different on-disk-sizes for each container
+    - The `size` information shows the amount of data (on disk) that is used for the writable layer of each container
+    - The `virtual size` is the total amount of disk-space used for the read-only image data used by the container and the writable layer
 - `no-trunc`
   - Don't truncate output
 - `n`